Muhammad Zafarullah Khan: Career

 Zafarullah was elected a member of the Punjab Legislative Council in 1926 and presided at the Delhi meeting of the All-India Muslim League in 1931, where he advocated the cause of the Indian Muslims through his presidential address.
 He participated at the Round Table Conferences held from 1930 to 1932 and became the Minister of Railways in May 1935.
 In 1939, he represented India at the League of Nations.
 He was appointed the Agent General of India in China in 1942 and represented India as the Indian Government's nominee at the Commonwealth Relations Conference in 1945, where he spoke on India's cause for freedom.

 From 1935 to 1941, he was a member of the Executive Council of the Viceroy of India.
-Sir Zafarullah Khan prepared a note on future of dominion status of India analyzing the future prospects of "Dominion Status".
-It took into account concerns of Muslims and ultimately proposed a plan for division of subcontinent.
-This note was sent to Lord Zetland, Secretary of State for India, as referred in a letter by Lord Linlithgow dated 12 March1940.
+Sir Zafarullah Khan prepared a note on the future of the dominion status of India analyzing the future prospects of the "Dominion Status".
+It took into account concerns of Muslims and ultimately proposed a plan to divide the subcontinent.
+This note was sent to Lord Zetland, Secretary of State for India, as referred in a letter by Lord Linlithgow dated 12 March 1940.

-Lord Linlithgow, however, had not a complete grasp of contents in the analytic note prepared by Sir Zafarullah khan at the time it was sent to Secretary of India.
+Lord Linlithgow, however, had not a complete grasp of contents in the analytic note prepared by Sir Zafarullah Khan at the time it was sent to the Secretary of India.
 A copy of this note was sent to Jinnah.
-Sir Zafarullah khan's proposal of a two-state solution for Indian Federation was adopted by the Muslim League with a view to give it full publicity in the forthcoming session at Lahore 22–24 March.
+Sir Zafarullah Khan's proposal of a two-state solution for the Indian Federation was adopted by the Muslim League with a view to give it full publicity in the forthcoming session at Lahore 22–24 March.

 In September 1941, Zafarullah Khan was appointed a Judge of the Federal Court of India, a position he held until June 1947.
 At the request of Muhammad Ali Jinnah, he represented the Muslim League in July 1947 before the Radcliffe Boundary Commission and presented the case of the Muslims in a highly commendable manner.
 Zafarullah Khan advised the Nawab of Junagadh that if he decided to join his state with Pakistan, it would be both moral and legal.
 The Nawab then proceeded to announce his decision.